Pozzolanic activity

-The pozzolanic activity is a measure for the degree of reaction over time or the reaction rate between a pozzolan and Ca2+ or calcium hydroxide (Ca(OH)2) in the presence of water.
-The rate of the pozzolanic reaction is dependent on the intrinsic characteristics of the pozzolan such as the specific surface area, the chemical composition and the active phase content.
+Pozzolanic activity is a measure of the reaction rate between a pozzolan and Ca2+ or calcium hydroxide (Ca(OH)2) in the presence of water.
+The rate of the pozzolanic reaction is dependent on the intrinsic characteristics of the pozzolan such as the specific surface area, the chemical composition, and the active phase content.

 Physical surface adsorption is not considered as being part of the pozzolanic activity, because no irreversible molecular bonds are formed in the process.

 Reaction

-The pozzolanic reaction is the chemical reaction that occurs in portland cement upon the addition of pozzolans.
+The pozzolanic reaction is the chemical reaction that occurs in Portland cement upon the addition of pozzolans.
 It is the main reaction involved in the Roman concrete invented in Ancient Rome and used to build, for example, the Pantheon.
 The pozzolanic reaction converts a silica-rich precursor with no cementing properties, to a calcium silicate, with good cementing properties.

 In chemical terms, the pozzolanic reaction occurs between calcium hydroxide, also known as portlandite (Ca(OH)2), and silicic acid (written as H4SiO4, or Si(OH)4, in the geochemical notation):